 All on the Same Path

-Because most medical expenses have to go through one or more reimbursement methods and reportings, it is necessary that payment methods and information being passed back and forth is in accordance with requirements from requesting agencies.
+Because most medical expenses have to go through one or more reimbursement methods and reporting, it is necessary that payment methods and information being passed back and forth are in accordance with requirements for requesting agencies.
 No business can thrive without income and there are a great many of expenses that are associated with healthcare, so matching the needs for reporting, and requests for payments is essential to keeping the doors open to any hospital clinic or doctor’s office.
-It is also fundamental to a healthcare system that waste, clinical variations and gross inefficiencies are rooted out as quickly as possible.
+It is also fundamental to a healthcare system that waste, clinical variations, and gross inefficiencies are rooted out as quickly as possible.

 Strategies for improving outcomes in healthcare are ongoing and quite dynamic in their nature.
-Nothing is impossible with the right tools, understanding, determination and willingness to implement changes as they are needed and where they are deemed necessary.
-This is of great benefit for both patient and professional, and will have long-term benefits, especially toward the betterment in outcomes for patients.
+Nothing is impossible with the right tools, understanding, determination, and willingness to implement changes as they are needed and where they are deemed necessary.
+This is of great benefit for both patient and professional and will have long-term benefits, especially for the betterment of outcomes for patients.

 In recent changes to healthcare, healthcare providers who participate in Medicare face changes in payment on the basis of patient outcomes.
 The best interest of healthcare organizations rests with ensuring optimal outcomes for patients across all parts of the healthcare system.
 Through understanding these concepts, the continued analysis of data, reduced financial costs to healthcare, and the oversight of CMS, the US healthcare system will experience many benefits.
 These benefits do not simply lend to a stronger state of healthcare.
 Instead, they allude to a safer, more reliable means of keeping America healthy.